-ADJUSTING THE LENGTH OF THE WATCH STRAPS
+ASSEMBLING AND ADJUSTING THE LENGTH OF STRAPS

-If you don't know how to shorten or lengthen the solid bracelet, please contact your SINN dealer or the watchmakers in our customer service department in Frankfurt am Main.
-Our customer service employees are also happy to help you over the telephone.
+If you are not sure how to assemble, shorten or lengthen the watch straps, please contact your specialist SINN retailer directly or one of our watchmakers in customer service in Frankfurt am Main.
+We would also be happy to help you over the telephone.